ExtremeElectronics/SP0256-AL2-Pico-Emulation-Detail/README.md

 From wav samples from the origional chip available at https://www.cpcwiki.eu/index.php/SP0256_Allophones Origional Chip data sheet in Additional folder

+## GPIO
+You need two pins on the same slice (currently 14/15) I invert one so you can put a small speaker directly across them.
+Much better quality can be gained by using an amplifier and a simple filter.

 ## Sound Files
 All sound files are embedded in allophones.c as byte wide bitstreams.
 This make uploading them easy, plus as they are code, so they don't use any ram